IgnasKrivas/Open3DSharpWrapper/README.md

 # Open3DSharpWrapper

+Open3D wrapper for C#.
+Main reason for this to be able to manipulate Pointcloud object data directly from your C# projects.
+Currently Open3D is only implemented for Python and C++ languages.

 ## Open3D installation
 In order to build Open3DLibrary project Open3D is needed to be configured for the project.
 Right now project is configured to use Open3D 0.15.1 version.